 Esco Aster provides integrated COGS analysis and Techno-Economic Assessments utilizing:

-COGS/TEA analysis can also provide insights into which facility type is best suited to a client’s process, budget, and investment milestones.
-This includes evaluating whether to build an in-house cell processing facility, partner with a CRDMO/CMO, or adopt a hybrid approach that may involve initial outsourcing while a commercial site is developed in parallel.
+COGS/TEA can provide insights as well into which facility is best suited based on client process, budget and investment milestones in addition to deciding and evaluating to build their own cell processing facility partner with a CRDMO/CMO or adopt a hybrid approach which may involve initial outsourcing as commercial site is built in parallel.

-Manufacturing cost optimization is vital, as cell-based products and their derivatives often involve complex unit operations, specialized cell processing facilities, skilled biotechnicians, and experienced manufacturing scientists — all of which make cGMP manufacturing costs a key factor in commercialization success.
+Manufacturing cost optimization is vital as cell and derivates may involve complex unit operations, specialized cell processing facilities with track-record, skilled biotechnicians and manufacturing scientists making cGMP/GMP manufacturing costs a key factor in success of commercialization.

-A COGS/TEA analysis may highlight opportunities for process optimization, true walk-away automation following consumable loading, AI-enabled autonomous manufacturing, and strategic outsourcing.
+A COG/TEA analysis may highlight opportunities for process optimization, true walk away automation after loading consumables, autonomous AI enabled manufacturing and strategic outsourcing.

 Through our Enterprise Solutions conceptual design services, Esco Aster develops: